 If you plan to use creators for content only, you will be working with creators where follower count takes the back seat.
 Your goal with this type of campaign is to create content tailor-made for your brand’s social strategy.

-A campaign with a reach goal, is all about generating awareness for your brand on social.
+A campaign with a reach goal is all about generating awareness for your brand on social.
 This means that reaching the right audience with the right message matters most to the success of your campaign.

-No matter the goal of your work on Popular Pays, our platform and people are here to help you succeed.
+No matter the goal of your work on Popular Pays, our platform, and people are here to help you succeed.

 Read more on how to write the best brief for content & reach campaigns.

-Decide where final creative will live once it goes live.
+Decide where the final creative will live once it goes live.
 Will final assets live: on social, on websites, in-app, or in print?
 Having this clarity before writing the brief, will give important context to create content that will perform best based on the placement.